 A study done by Harvard Business Review, pointed out that customers will spend 4 percent in-store and 10 percent more online, than they would from businesses operating under a single channel mode.
 These percentages can equate to the life or death of a business these days.

-In summary, what does this all mean for 2021?
+In summary, what does this all mean for 2021 and beyond?

-With the global pandemic, combined with technologies such as machine learning and blockchain technology, in addition to the exponential increase in Generation Z and Millennial spending, 2021 will be a year unparalleled in business.
+With the aftermath of the global pandemic, combined with technologies such as machine learning, AI-driven chatbots, and blockchain technology, in addition to the exponential increase in Generation Z and Millennial spending; 2021 will be a year unparalleled in business.
 We can also expect the following years to be unlike anything we have ever seen.